tencentyun/intlcloud-documents/yehe_doc/大数据/弹性 MapReduce/操作指南/管理资源/自动伸缩/查看伸缩记录_intl_en.md

 - There are four execution statuses of automatic scaling:
 	- Executing: The automatic scaling is being executed.
 	- Successful: All nodes are added to or removed from the cluster.
-	- Partially successful: Some nodes are successfully added to or removed from the cluster and some failed to be added or removed due to disk quota management or CVM inventory.
+	- Partially successful: Some nodes are successfully added or removed from the cluster, while others fail due to disk quota management or CVM inventory.
 	- Failed: No node is added to or removed from the cluster.
 - **Number of Scaling Nodes** displays the details of the execution result.
-If execution fails, it will display the cause of the failure and the solution.
+If the execution fails, it will display the cause of the failure as well as the solution.
 - **Scaling Specification** displays the instance specification and the number of added or removed nodes after the rule is triggered.
 ![](https://qcloudimg.tencent-cloud.cn/raw/2f8243a4f6b5c6e830cd53431ca5b736.jpg)